oracle-livelabs/sprints/cloud-database-service/sprint-exadbd-oracledbforazure-db-connection-string/sprint-exadbd-oracledbforazure-db-connection-string.md

-# How do I discover the database connection string of a database in Oracle Exadata Database Service on Oracle Database Service for Azure.
+# How do I discover the database connection string of a database in Oracle Exadata Database Service on Oracle Database Service for Azure?
 Duration: 1 minute

 * Each database resource created in OracleDB for Azure obtains an Azure Connection String that you can use to connect to the database from any Azure application.